bigwiv/Biopython-cn/chr9.rst

 the PMID for the Biopython application note), which can be retrieved by EFetch (see section `9.6 <#sec:efetch>`__).

 You can also use ESearch to search GenBank.
-Here we°Øll do a quick search for the *matK* gene in *Cypripedioideae* orchids (see Section?\ `9.2 <#sec:entrez-einfo>`__ about EInfo for one way to find out which fields you can search in each Entrez database):
+Here we‚Äôll do a quick search for the *matK* gene in *Cypripedioideae* orchids (see Section \ `9.2 <#sec:entrez-einfo>`__ about EInfo for one way to find out which fields you can search in each Entrez database):

 .. code:: verbatim